luau-lang/luau/rfcs/syntax-if-expression.md

 Concretely, the `if-then-else` expression must match `if <expr> then <expr> else <expr>`; it can also contain an arbitrary number of `elseif` clauses, like `if <expr> then <expr> elseif <expr> then <expr> else <expr>`.
 Note that in either case, `else` is mandatory.

-The result of the expression is the then-expression when condition is truthful (not `nil` or `false`) and else-expression otherwise.
+The result of the expression is the then-expression when condition is truthy (not `nil` or `false`) and else-expression otherwise.
 Only one of the two possible resulting expressions is evaluated.

 Example: